supabase-community/supabase-kubernetes/README.md

 You can contribute to this project by forking this repository and opening a pull required

+When you're ready to publish your chart on the `main` branch, you'll have to execute `sh build.sh` to package the charts and generate the Helm manifest.

 ## License

 [Apache 2.0 License.](./LICENSE)